NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

   Why removed: Bugged, seems to only work on certain machines.

-  Will revisit: When the module has been updated to show on all machines.
+  Will revisit: When the module has been updated to show on all machines and doesn't glitch all the time.
 HIGH PRIORITY.
 <a name="other-cool-modules"></a>
 # Other Cool Modules
 - [Active Auras](https://foundryvtt.com/packages/ActiveAuras/) - Allows for some automation for auras.
 Would be more useful if our paladin was still with our